informed-governance-project/NISINP/docs/architecture.rst

    :alt: Apllication models
    :target: _static/app-models.png

-   Business related models for the *incidents* and *governance* modules.
+   Business-related models for the *incidents* and *governance* modules.